Monday, December 2, 2013

 He did not listen to me, which led to the loss of my food tree!

 Here is the thing.
 I am a Chinese and we Chinese love to eat!
 One of things that I love dearly is aromatic leaves of the Chinese toon tree.
 It's Chinese name is 香椿 (xiāngchūn) whose tips can be harvested in Spring and early Summer.
 I only ate them few times in my life because Xiangchun is not farmed in the place where I grew up You know most of us Chinese love ginger, garlic and cilantro?
-And you know most of the italians love parsley and French love province herbs?
+And you know most of the Italians love parsley and French love province herbs?
 Well, toona leaves charm them all.
 The

 flavor is so special that makes my mouth watery even just typing the name down.